dullage/JiraWidget/README.md

 * Clicking on a label/count will open a Jira search (in the default browser) listing the issues.
 * The widget will always stay on top of other windows.
 * The Jira instance must allow at least anonymous read only access.
 There is currently no option to configure credentials.
-* Sometimes when the screen resolution changes the electron app resizes adding scrollbars.
-Focusing on the app and pressing the "r" key will reset the app to fit properly if this happens.

 ## Installation